lucazulian/lucazulian/README.md

 ### :wave: Ciao!

 Hi, I'm Luca Zulian, a Senior Software Developer with over 10 years of experience building scalable, reliable web applications.
-I specialise in Elixir, Phoenix, Postgres, and TypeScript, and I enjoy working across the full stack to deliver clean, maintainable code.
-I’ve got a solid grasp of the software development lifecycle, with a strong focus on product delivery, testing, and writing code that lasts.
+I specialise in Elixir, Phoenix, Postgres, TypeScript and I enjoy working across the full stack to deliver clean, maintainable code.
+I’ve got a solid grasp of the software development lifecycle, with a strong focus on product delivery, testing and writing code that lasts.
-Outside of work, I like getting involved in tech communities and meetups — always learning, sharing, and staying curious.
+Outside of work, I like getting involved in tech communities and meetups — always learning, sharing and staying curious.

 ### :billed_cap: More about myself